unixorn/awesome-zsh-plugins/README.md

 * [expand-ealias](https://github.com/zigius/expand-ealias.plugin.zsh) - Expand specific aliases with space.
 * [explain-shell](https://github.com/gmatheu/shell-plugins) - Opens commands on [explainshell.com](https://explainshell.com)
 * [extend-history](https://github.com/xav-b/zsh-extend-history) - Extends command history by adding exit code for each command in the history.
+* [fancy-ctrl-z](https://github.com/mdumitru/fancy-ctrl-z) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of OMZ.
 * [fast-syntax-highlighting](https://github.com/zdharma/fast-syntax-highlighting) - Optimized an improved `zsh-users/zsh-syntax-highlighting` – better response times, `zed/vared` can edit `10 kB` functions.
 * [favorite-directories](https://github.com/seletskiy/zsh-favorite-directories) - Fast jumps to your favorite directories.
 * [firebase-zsh](https://github.com/rmrs/firebase-zsh) - Add an indicator in the prompt that you're in a directory with a `firebase.json` file (aka "firebase project").